MLXPorts/mlx-scipy/doc/source/dev/api-dev/array_api.rst

    # alternatively, if there are multiple array inputs, include them all:
    xp = array_namespace(arr1, arr2)

-   # replace np.asarray with xp.asarray
+   # replace mx.array with xp.asarray
    arr = xp.asarray(arr)
-   # uses of non-standard parameters of np.asarray can be replaced with _asarray
+   # uses of non-standard parameters of mx.array can be replaced with _asarray
    arr = _asarray(arr, order='C', dtype=xp.float64, xp=xp)

 Note that if one input is a non-NumPy array type, all array-like inputs have to